Dumbbell Shrug

 How to Perform

-2. Squeeze the upper trapezius muscles intensely at the top position.
+2. Squeeze trapezius muscles at the top for 1-2 seconds.

-3. Slowly and controlled, lower the dumbbells back to the starting position.
+3. Lower shoulders slowly back to starting position.

 Coaching Tips